 The do-gooder elite focus not on structural reform but personal patronage.

 In both books Donald Trump is a symptom not a cause.
 In Winners Take All he is “chief salesman for the theory, rife among plutocratic change agents, that what is best for powerful him is best for the powerless, too.”
 In The Fifth Risk he is the “ultimate expression” of Americans’ willful ignorance of the collective responsibilities of national governance.
-Together these narratives portray his presidency as the endgame of historical trajectories that are as interconnected as they are corrosive: the more we impoverish the public sphere of common interest and mutual benefit, the more we rely upon the unpredictable patronage of an unelected elite.
+Together these narratives portray his presidency as the endgame of an interconnected and corrosive historical trajectory: the more we impoverish the public sphere of common interest and mutual benefit, the more we rely upon the unpredictable patronage of an unelected elite.
 Neither author indulges in simplistic solutionism, but each offers a relentlessly detailed and politically expansive argument that adds force to what Barack Obama called, in a major speech last fall, “a great awakening of citizenship all across the country.”
 Each contributes to the increasing awareness that the current crisis demands not just new leaders but more fundamental realignments.
 As Giridharadas writes:

 We must ask ourselves why we have so easily lost faith in the engines of progress that got us where we are today — in the democratic efforts to outlaw slavery, end child labor, limit the workday, keep drugs safe, protect collective bargaining, create public schools, battle the Great Depression, electrify rural America, weave a nation together by road, pursue a Great Society free of poverty, extend civil and political rights to women and African Americans and other minorities, and give our fellow citizens health, security, and dignity in old age.